 Independence Literary Arts post competition youth workshop – co-facilitated workshop for the young people who had excelled in the Independence literary arts competition with Brenda Lee Browne (founder of the Just Write Writers Retreat) and Althea Prince (award winning author of Ladies of the Night)

-Jhohadli Summer Youth Writing Project – held since 2013 as long as there’s funding and interest.
+Jhohadli Summer Youth Writing Project – this is one of my projects and actually was the seed of the Jhohadli Writing Project.
+Held since 2013 as long as there’s funding and interest.
 The model for this workshop, targetted at teens, has been to seek corporate and community sponsorship to offer scholarships so that participation is determined by interest not finances.
 If you’d like to sponsor future camps, contact me

 Jhohadli Writing Project – adult writing sessions which have been held at the National Youth Enlightenment Academy and since 2018 (a year in which the workshops have been and will continue to be offered on an ongoing basis as long as there’s interest) at the Best of Books Bookstore.
 You don’t have to be in Antigua and Barbuda to participate.
 If you’d like to be put on the mailing list for future offerings, contact me

-Just Write Writers Retreat – co-facilitated interactive writing and editing sessions at Mount Tabor in the Antiguan countryside
+Brenda Lee Browne’s Just Write Writers Retreat – co-facilitated interactive writing and editing sessions several times at the weekend writing retreat held at Mount Tabor in the Antiguan countryside

-Ministry of Education (Antigua and Barbuda), Summer Institute – teacher training re bringing creativity/creative writing in to the classroom
+Ministry of Education (Antigua and Barbuda), Summer Institute – commissioned to design and provide weeklong teacher training re bringing creativity/creative writing in to the classroom

 Wadadli Pen writing workshops – targeted at prospective participants in the annual Wadadli Pen Writing Challenge (which I first launched as a not for profit development activity in 2004)